Old Testament: Jon 2.9

 To read the Bible in a year, read Jonah on December 18, In the year of our Lord Christ 2021

 By Don Ruhl

 The Lord told Jonah to go and preach to the city of Nineveh, the capital of Israel’s enemy, Assyria.
-However, he did not want to preach to those people, lest they repent and be saved.
-Therefore, he fled in the opposition direction.
+However, he did not want to preach to these people, lest they repent and be saved.
+Therefore, he fled in the opposite direction.